qctrl/front-end-challenge/.github/README.md

 - Write your own search logic, you are not marked on how advanced your search algorithm is
 - Spend no more than 3 hours on this challenge
 - You are free to use a UI library such as [Material-UI](https://material-ui.com/)
+- In the case you are unable to use [RESTCountries endpoint](https://restcountries.com/v3/all) you will find the complete data set in the assets folder of this repository

 ### Countries page